RESEARCH & PRACTICE

 September 2025 · Music Education Research, 27(5), 593–603 (Taylor & Francis) · DOI 10.1080/14613808.2025.2565148

-Develops a decolonising model for rhythm pedagogy by integrating African, Indian, and global groove practices into undergraduate aural-skills teaching.
+Develops a decolonising model for rhythm pedagogy that integrates African, Indian, and global groove practices into undergraduate aural skills curricula, reframing rhythmic literacy as plural, embodied, and culturally situated.

 Book Chapters